 Applicants must submit an official sealed transcript from each school, college, and university attended.
+A certified literal translation in the original format is required for all documents not issued in English.
 UWest may allow an applicant to submit original certified copies of official academic records from non-US institutions in special situations.